Nikdwal/nikdwal.github.io/whatsapp.md

 Both of those factors combined, i.e., the digital nature of modern technology as well as its centralised place for purchase, have one combined effect: once you get big, you dominate the market.
 With software, it seems like every player is either globally huge or totally insignificant.
 Everyone is acutely aware of when they are only using the second most popular product on the market and will switch to the most popular one in the blink of an eye.

 One of those trendwatchers is named Mark Zuckerberg.
 When he saw that Whatsapp was trending and threatening Facebook Messenger's position of dominance, he bought the company for a whopping 19 billion USD.
 The reason?
 Purely to remain the biggest player in the game, no other justification required.
 Simply eliminating a competitor was worth the money.
-Since its purchase, Facebook has not made significant attempts to monetise Whatsapp in a way that compensates for the 19 billion USD purchase.
+Since its purchase, Facebook<sup>[1](#footnotes)</sup> has not made significant attempts to monetise Whatsapp in a way that compensates for the 19 billion USD purchase.
 In other words: to Facebook's board of directors, market dominance requires no further justification in terms of calculable profits.

 ## "But everyone uses it"